formatechnologies/models/research/deeplab/README.md

   * if creating a custom dataset, make sure to investigate everywhere this is used
 * dataset_dir
 * train_split: train, trainval, val, test
+  * TODO: retrain on all data (train, trainval, val)

 ### Data Augmentation